chanjyf/Feature_Engineering/README.md

 Basics of Feature Engineering on R.

-I used 3 packages DPLYR, RSAMPLE and TIDYMODELS.
+you will need 3 packages: DPLYR, RSAMPLE and TIDYMODELS.

 On the **path** you have to change to the path from where you store your database file.
 On the **set.seed** you can put any number until 10 decimal places.